-2.3.1 Bite-detecting Subsystem
+2.3.1 Feasibility Analysis

 The whole system will be tested in a relatively more stable environment in the lab.
 A water tank is supposed to simulate the climate of peaceful open water, which is a better choice for fishing than in fierce waves.
 Also, it is easier for the fishing process to be triggered because the density of fish can be controlled in this case.
 In this testing process, fish can be attracted to our system much more efficiently than in open water.
+Overall, the proposed testing plan enables us to show the functions of our design more conveniently.
 Several factors still need careful consideration in cases of natural open water and our proposed testing plan.
-We will put these fish inside and make it an artificial water pond.
-It enables us to show the functions of our design more conveniently.

-2.3.2 Mechanical Subsystem
+2.3.2 Factors Analysis

-Although the model's accuracy is expected to be high, the prediction can still be incorrect due to factors such as fish size, pose, and environment.
+Although the model's accuracy is expected to be high for the identification subsystem, the prediction can still be incorrect due to factors such as fish size, pose, and environment.